 Cusco, Peru offers great bang for your buck as a honeymoon destination – both for the opportunity to explore the city, its history, and cuisine, but also for the ability to easily add on a visit to nearby Machu Picchu.

-Once the capital of the Inca Empire, Cusco itself is home to many ancient ruins and historical sites, well-documented via its museums, art galleries, and archaeological sites, and for its part, Machu Picchu is one of the most iconic and beautiful destinations in the world, as well as one of the most important surviving archaeological sites.
+Once the capital of the Inca Empire, Cusco itself is home to many Peruvian landmarks and historical sites, well-documented via its museums, art galleries, and for its part, Machu Picchu is one of the most iconic and beautiful destinations in the world, as well as one of the most important surviving archaeological sites.

 Cusco is full of charm and character, with beautiful colonial architecture, narrow streets, and cozy cafés surrounded by the majestic Andes mountain range and its colorful valleys, ideal for relaxing after a day spent hiking or exploring Machu Picchu.